 Chris Thomaidis (b.1953, Kastoria region, Greece) is a photographer based in Toronto, Canada.
 Self taught, he learned from his first mentor, a painter, that what you exclude from an image is as important as what you include.
 This teaching has influenced his approach to everything he has photographed since.

-Chris began his photographic career in 1981, working freelance for corporate, multi-media and editorial clients which evolved into a position as director of photography with a multi-media firm.
+He began his photographic career in 1981, working freelance for corporate, multi-media and editorial clients which evolved into a position as director of photography with a multi-media firm.
 The years working on visual content for Fortune 500 companies were invaluable when Chris returned to independent work in 1988.
 His professional work has been recognized in American Photography Annuals, Communication Arts Design & Photo Annuals, PDN and many advertising and design award competitions.
-He has lectured at OCAD and Ryerson University, and mentored youth in the Magenta Foundation’s Incubator program.
+He has guest lectured at OCAD and Ryerson University, and mentored youth in the Magenta Foundation’s Incubator program.
 He has worked pro-bono with PEN Canada on several annual reports, and with other non-profit organizations.

 Throughout his career, Chris has made a conscious decision to make personal work that differed from his professional work.
-His photographs can be found in corporate and private collections throughout North America and Europe.
+His fine art photographs can be found in corporate and private collections throughout North America and Europe.
 Chris continues to experiment photographically and conceptually in studio, and in urban and rural environments.

 Jim Ryce - I've had the pleasure of working with Chris on several projects now.
 He has such a unique vision and style along with a strong conceptual approach to his work.
 Being able to collaborate with Chris has made for some very successful results.
 Creativity aside, he also has a really easy going personality and is extremely dedicated to his craft.
 I highly recommend Chris and feel very fortunate to have worked with him.